By Tom Evslin Fractals of Change

 If the combination of revenue from some development, wood harvesting, carbon credits for the carbon sequestered by the trees is large enough, the land can be sold for enough to allow selling farm families a happy retirement – or a chance to go into the forestry business.
 My hope is that with some change of regulations and permitting reform, private capital and the opportunity for profit can make this conversion to a wood crop a sustainable program without the need for constant subsidy.
 That’s yet to be proven and I’ll write more about the opportunities and the challenges.

 If government money is needed, we have some available if we stop subsidizing failing dairy farms.
 We have more available in federal reforestation funds in the infrastructure bill which already passed.
 The Vermont legislature should be looking at support for reforestation as a much more effective way of reducing Vermont greenhouse gas emissions than subsidizing electric cars for rich people or increasing the cost of energy for everyone.

 Preserving the status quo – even a scenic status quo – is not an option.
 Changing crops as the world changes has always been the Vermont tradition.

 The author, an author, entrepreneur, former Vermont state cabinet officer, lives in Stowe.
+He founded NG Advantage, a natural gas truck delivery company.
 This commentary is republished with permission from his blog, Fractals of Change.